arkency/posts/posts/2016-01-26-one-event-to-rule-them-all.md

 Today I was asked a question:

-> How to ensure that domain event published by one of aggregates is available in another aggregate?
+> How to ensure that domain event published by one of the aggregates is available in another aggregate?

 The story is simple.
-User, who is a member of some organization, is registering a new fuckup (maybe by using Slack command).
+The user, who is a member of some organization, is registering a new fuckup (maybe by using Slack command).
 The fuckup is reported by just entering its title.
-It is reported in context of organization where user belongs.
+It is reported in the context of the organization where the user belongs.
-The rest is not important here but what we want to achive is: modify a state of an `organization` aggregate and, in the same time, create new `fuckup` aggregate.
+The rest is not important here but what we want to achieve is: modify a state of an `organization` aggregate and, at the same time, create new `fuckup` aggregate.

 <!-- more -->

 This is quite simple to implement using [Rails Event Store](https://github.com/arkency/rails_event_store) gem.

-First let's start with definition of a command that is executed when fuckup is registered and an domain event that is published when fukcup is reported.
+First let's start with the definition of a command that is executed when fuckup is registered and a domain event that is published when fuckup is reported.

 ```
 #!ruby